Mgsignorelli/uxdwebdesign/README.md

-# Hello and welcome
+# Hello and welcome!

-## Professional exploration of USER EXPERIENCE CENTERED web design
+## This project is a professional exploration of USER EXPERIENCE CENTERED web design

 ### The objective is to showcase the work of 'The New Dukes', a United Kingdom based Sketch Comedy Troupe.